pwm/s-flow/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/7d68d8bee2ecbcf3277c/test_coverage)](https://codeclimate.com/github/pwm/s-flow/test_coverage)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 S-Flow is a lightweight library for defining finite state machines (FSM).
-Once defined the machine can be run with a start state and a list of events to derive some end state.
+Once defined the machine can be run with a start state and a sequence of events to derive some end state.
 One of the main design goals of S-Flow was to be able to define FSMs declaratively as a single top level definition.
 This makes the structure of the underlying graph explicit which greatly helps with understanding and maintenance.
 FSMs have a wide variety of usage, for example they can be used to define workflows.

 ## Table of Contents